ipeirotis/dealing_with_data/03-Pandas/README.md

 TODO:
-* Make the notebooks A-* to be "Introduction to Data Analysis through Examples"

 * Add examples for temporal decomposition of the accidents time series
 * Add examples for spatial joins and data cleaning (e.g. many "manhattan accodents are not in manhattan"